 Sooty mold and citrus scab

 There is another issue in the citrus orchard on fruits and leaves, blackish and secretion appeared and create an unhealthy environment for fruit and plant appearance.
-Sooty mold is a fungus, due to excessive humidity in the air and similarly, a citrus scab is fungal diseases that split the citrus fruit skin and make ugly faced the fruit appearance and it is suggested that different fungicides spray should be according to the recommendation by agricultural experts.
+Sooty mold is a fungus, due to excessive humidity in the air and similarly, a citrus scab is a fungal disease that split the citrus fruit skin and makes an ugly-faced fruit appearance, and it is suggested that different fungicides spray should be according to the recommendation by agricultural experts.

 Lack of export policies